Do you want to speak Latin?

 It lasts 30 minutes.
 In it, we get to know each other (feel free to ask any question you want).
 Also, I give a demonstration of my method and get to know your needs and expectations!
 At last, I furnish the details about payment

-If the student wishes to proceed, here are the following options:
+If the student wishes to proceed, here are the options:

 Schedule a free trial lesson selecting one of the slots available on my Google Agenda.

-Please, present yourself in one of the languages I understand (PT, LA, IT, FR, EN, EL) and tell me what language you would like to learn.
+Please, present yourself in one of the languages I understand (English, Latin, Portuguese, Italian, French, Modern Greek) and tell me what language you would like to learn (Latin or Ancient Greek).

 When our meeting is scheduled, I will send an email to you confirming it.